angular-ui/bootstrap/src/popover/docs/readme.md

   _(Default: `false`, Config: `appendToBody`)_ -
   Should the popover be appended to '$body' instead of the parent element?

+* `popover-class` -
+  Custom class to be applied to the popover.

 * `popover-enable`
   <small class="badge">$</small>
   _(Default: `true`)_ -